dotnet/roslyn/NuGet-packages.md

 ## Overview

-A number of [NuGet packages](https://www.nuget.org/profiles/RoslynTeam) are published from the Roslyn repo.
+A number of NuGet packages are published from the Roslyn repo:
-New packages are published when Visual Studio releases a new RTM or Preview version.
+* Official released packages are published to [nuget.org](https://www.nuget.org/profiles/RoslynTeam), when Visual Studio releases a new RTM or Preview version.
+* Pre-release packages are published daily to [myget.org](https://dotnet.myget.org/gallery/roslyn).

 ### Microsoft.Net.Compilers